 Switch has operational measures in place to monitor and respond to data breaches and cyberattacks.
 Please reference directly below for additional information.

 Annual Cyber Risk Assessment

 A cyber risk assessment is conducted annually by our Information Security team.
-This involves the identification of, and mitigation plan for key risks, including:
+This involves the identification of:

 Incident Response Plan (IRP)

 An Incident Response Plan (IRP) has been developed as an integral component of Switch’s overall information security program.
 The IRP includes action plans that deal with intrusions, data theft, denial of service (DoS), and other IT security-related incidents.
 The six major steps of the IRP are designed to ensure Switch is prepared to effectively detect and respond to incidents in an effective manner to minimize adverse impacts and provide lessons learned.